I. Who is the Controller and how can I contact the Data Protection Officer?

 You can easily prevent Google tracking by deactivating tracking in the App’s settings.
 To do so, go to the menu symbol in the top left of the App ☰ and select ‘Settings’.
 You will find ‘Tracking’ on this page under data protection.
 Deactivate this.

-You can also find more information about this at https://www.google.de/intl/de/policies/privacy/ (general information about Google Analytics and data protection).
+You can also find more information about this at https://www.google.de/intl/de/policies/privacy/ (general information about Google Analytics for Firebase and data protection).

 Sharing data for error analysis